 Water supply in the study area is provided through various sources, including groundwater wells, surface water, and other supplies depending on the geographic location.
 The Washington Departments of Health and Ecology share responsibilities under the state's Municipal Water Law under coordinated planning, engineering, and public health and safety agreements related to water resources and supply systems.
 Connecting to a public water system requires a service connection application to a PUD, municipal, or county system.
 Allocation and development of water supplies may be subject to restrictions depending on the location.
 Appropriation of groundwater and well construction, with limited exceptions, requires local permits.
 Such activities near surface waters may need to demonstrate that the allocation will allow for the maintenance of instream flow requirements adequate to support fish habitats.
-Water resources are discussed in additional detail in the Water Resources Report (ESA and Anchor QEA 2024).
+Water resources are discussed in additional detail in the Water Resources Technical Report.

-The analysis assumes that if septic or sanitary systems are employed as part of a solar facility, such systems would be required to conform to local permit design and installation requirements to protect public health and (surface and ground) water resources.
+The analysis assumes that if septic or sanitary systems are used, such systems would be required to conform to local permit design and installation requirements to protect public health and (surface and ground) water resources.
 Existing subsurface utilities (including wells and water lines) would also require identification prior to ground-disturbing construction and avoidance during operation and maintenance.